davidjfk/016_Superpy/readme_files/README_SOFTWARE_DESIGN.md

     product_range == product_assortment == the amount of different products in a shop .
         e.g. ['apple', 'cabbage', 'beetroot'], or e.g. ['coffee', 'potato', 'orange'] product_range is an operand in fn product from module itertools.
-        So more products in product_range lead to more rows in bought.csv.
+        So more products in product_range lead to more rows in bought.csv and sold.csv.
         (used in fn create_data_for_csv_files_bought_and_sold() )